complexdatacollective/network-canvas-monorepo/apps/documentation/docs/desktop/project-information/faq.en.md

 We do not transmit, collect or retain any data from or about your study.
 The data you collect in the field is yours, and is only ever stored on your devices.
 This provides a baseline level of security, but also means that a large part of the responsibility for securing devices and data falls on the researcher.
 Please review our articles on [configuring devices prior to starting data collection](../getting-started/configuring-devices), and [IRB and security best practices](./irb-best-practices) to ensure that you are aware of the most common weaknesses.
 You should also consult with your institutional IT or security experts.

-If you wish to utilize our remote transfer functionality, we use standard encryption techniques implemented by well respected third party libraries to ensure that your data cannot be intercepted as it is sent remotely back to your laboratory or department computer.
-This transfer can take place on a local network within your institution for added security, or you can implement an entirely [offline workflow](../tutorials/protocol-and-data-workflows#option-2-offline-workflow) that does not require data to be transmitted.
+If you are working in a scenario where you have access to a network connection with internet access, you can use an [online workflow](/en/desktop/tutorials/protocol-and-data-workflows#option-1-online-workflow) or you can implement an entirely [offline workflow](../tutorials/protocol-and-data-workflows#option-2-offline-workflow) that does not require data to be transmitted.
 Further details of the security model we implement can be [found here](./security-model).

 If you have specific security requirements, please contact us to discuss how we can make our software suite compliant with your needs.